 Satellite proximity operations are deemed as an enabling technology that can revolutionize future space operations.

-The ability to autonomously circumnavigate a target satellite or an asteroid and determine its relative motion is a necessary ingredient to make tasks such as servicing, health-monitoring, surveillance and inspection in orbit or for deep space missions routine [Rekleitis et al., 2007, Sun et al., 2014].
-Owing to the large distances involved, human intervention is often not a suitable or timely option.
-Subsequently, satellite robotic operations require a large degree of autonomy, accuracy and robustness [Flückiger and Utz, 2014].
-While relative pose (i.e., position and attitude) estimation can be made easier and more accurate with the use of external aids (ground-based signals or target satellite radio-navigation) or active means (e.g., LiDARs), the same task is more challenging when passive sensors (e.g., vision cameras) have to be used, or when the on-board computational resources of the chaser spacecraft are limited.
+The ability to autonomously circumnavigate a target satellite or an asteroid and determine its relative motion is a necessary ingredient to make tasks such as servicing, healthmonitoring, surveillance, and inspection in orbit or for deep space missions routine (Rekleitis et al., 2007; Sun, Hess, Xu, & Schilling, 2014).
+Due to the large distances involved, human intervention is often not a suitable or timely option.
+Subsequently, satellite robotic operations require a large degree of autonomy, accuracy, and robustness (Flückiger & Utz, 2014).
+While relative pose (i.e., position and attitude) estimation can be made easier and more accurate with the use of external aids (ground-based signals or target satellite radionavigation) or active means (e.g., LiDARs), the same task is more challenging when passive sensors (e.g., vision cameras) have to be used, or when the onboard computational resources of the chaser spacecraft are limited.
 The latter is typically the case with small chaser satellites.
-In fact, several space applications (formation flight, persistent Space Situational Awareness (SSA)) call for small satellites to be used in lieu of a larger, monolithic satellite, as it is the current practice.
-Algorithm development for reliable vision-based relative navigation that is suitable for real-time implementation on such small satellites is currently an open problem.
+In fact, several space applications [formation flight, persistent space situational awareness (SSA)] call for small satellites to be used in lieu of a larger, monolithic satellite, as is the current practice.
+Algorithm development for reliable visionbased relative navigation that is suitable for real-time implementation on such small satellites is currently an open problem.

-The motivation behind the proposed work arises from the need for an in-space localization system that achieves good numerical efficiency while, at the same time, provides highly accurate and robust solutions to the relative pose estimation problem for small satellites having limited on-board power and computational resources.
+The motivation behind the proposed work arises from the need for an in-space localization system that achieves good numerical efficiency and also provides highly accurate and robust solutions to the relative pose estimation problem for small satellites with limited onboard power and computational resources.
 Previously, several techniques have been proposed to solve the relative pose estimation problem between two spacecraft in orbit.
-These techniques either emphasize the sensory data used (GPS in conjunction with IMU data, LiDAR sensing data, etc.), or use additional aids, such as ground station aided relative navigation [DiMatteo et al., 2009, Ruel and Luu, 2010, Kasai et al., 1999, Gaylor and Lightsey, 2003, Ruel et al., 2011].
+These techniques either emphasize the sensory data used [global positioning system(GPS) in conjunction with inertial measurment unit (IMU) data, LiDAR sensing data, etc.], or use additional aids, such as ground station aided relative navigation (Di-Matteo, Florakis, Weichbrod, & Milam, 2009; Gaylor & Lightsey, 2003; Kasai, Oda, & Suzuki, 1999; Ruel & Luu, 2010; Ruel, Luu, & Berube, 2011).
 Their performance may suffer when applied to persistent pose tracking in space over long durations (e.g., IMUs experience drift).
 LiDAR sensors can be used to provide high accuracy, but LiDAR sensors require a lot of power to operate.
 An alternative to LiDAR sensors is the use of passive visual sensors that take advantage of the natural light from the Sun to illuminate the target.
-While the use of passive visual sensors also comes with a unique set of challenges (high contrast in space, continuously and rapidly changing illuminating conditions especially in low Earth orbit, etc), recent developments in visual localization suggest that vision-based relative pose estimation may be a feasible alternative for relative navigation in space.
-Since vision sensors have become more accurate, smaller, and have low power consumption, they are especially suitable for space applications where the on-board resources (power, computational hardware) are limited and where relative pose maneuvering occurs over long time scales.
+While the use of passive visual sensors also comes with a unique set of challenges (high contrast in space, continuously and rapidly changing illuminating conditions, especially in low Earth orbit, etc.), recent developments in visual localization suggest that vision-based relative pose estimation may be a feasible alternative for relative navigation in space.
+Since vision sensors have become more accurate and smaller, and have low power consumption, they are especially suitable for space applications where the onboard resources (power, computational hardware) are limited and where relative pose maneuvering occurs over long time scales.